itchy-o/bluetooth_experiment/src/bt-scanner-client/README.md

 # Next steps

-+ Get scanner client working on a pi
++ Use ENV to create a scanner ID.
 + Divide into client & server projects.
-+ Filter data to known devices, before it goes over the pipe.
-Use peripheral.address instead of uuid.
-+ Use ENV to create a scanner ID.
 + Use socket.io to send data.
 + Build basic application framework & admin UI for the server.
 + Some mechanism to accept and que sensor data.
 + Start doing the translateralization math.

+# Device filtering

+On Mac, the BT address is masked.
+Both Linux and Mac also generate a unique id for each device.
+Those ids are the same each time the device is detected, but each OS has a different way of calculating that id.
+So, we need both ids if we want to filter the scanner output to specific devices.

+Currently this repo is setup to look for Bishop's iPhone.

 # Install on Raspian (incomplete)